-Mr. A Sizer, Mrs. H Jonas, Mrs. K Friend, Miss S Kilbane, Miss E Mace, Mrs S. Herd
+HISTORY - Mrs J Harbidge Head of Humanities, Mr. A Sizer, Mrs. H Jonas, Miss S Kilbane, Miss E Mace, Miss L Argent

 The History Department teaches in mixed ability groups.
 We aim to produce work that will challenge all students whilst supporting the less able.